ExCALIBUR-SysGenX/pdesoft/registration/index.md

 [University of Cambridge shop](https://onlinesales.admin.cam.ac.uk/conferences-and-events/department-of-engineering/pde-soft/pdesoft-1-3-july-2024).
 The early bird registration fee is £350 and ends on **28 March 2024**.
 Registrations will close on **31 May 2024**.
+If you are a member of the University of Cambridge, please get in touch with the organisers directly about internal payment.

 Registration includes:

 * Attendance at all conference sessions.